thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/necsim_library.rst.txt

 .. note::
-   The rates and times between the pairs of pristine fine maps and pristine coarse maps must match up.
+   The rates and times between the pairs of historical fine maps and historical coarse maps must match up.
 Without matching values here, there could be undetermined errors, or coarse map values being ignored.

 .. note::